Placer County

 Required License or Certificate:

-• May need to possess a valid driver's license as required by the position and in accordance with the California Vehicle code.
+• Possession of a valid driver's license as required by the position and in accordance with the California Vehicle Code.
 Proof of adequate vehicle insurance and medical clearance may also be required.

 KNOWLEDGE, SKILLS, AND ABILITIES